xenia1270/DH150/Assignment 4/README.md

 ### Step04: Plan to get into the context & write down the observation/ interview guide

 - Decide where to visit
+  - Via Zoom
 - Decide what activities to observe/ what to ask to do
+  - To search for/find solution to health-related information
 - Decide how to interact with the users
+  - Watch the interviewee conduct task, and ask questions if needed
 - Decide how to collect user data (ex.
 Pen-paper notes, voice/video recording, images)
-- Prepare the interview guide (examples + template here -- this guide is designed for search activity but you need to edit with your contextual questions according to the activity, not search activity, you want to learn from the users)
+  - Recording video on Zoom, and using Otter for transcript

-<a href="https://docs.google.com/document/d/1p20hTM45mRYqq4EtCYcQUUOlc9J3nF6b4nxR2xI4s9k/edit#">Field Research Script</a>
+  - <a href="https://docs.google.com/document/d/1p20hTM45mRYqq4EtCYcQUUOlc9J3nF6b4nxR2xI4s9k/edit#">Field Research Script</a>

 ## User Data
 ### Step05: Conduct the research

-- Visit the place
-- Meet/Observe the user(s)
-- Collect the data (record, pictures, answered_survey)
-<a href="https://www.youtube.com/watch?v=tmaTAq9p1xI">Zoom Interview Video</a>
+- <a href="https://www.youtube.com/watch?v=tmaTAq9p1xI">Zoom Interview Video</a>

 ## Transcript
-<a href="https://docs.google.com/document/d/1I2QrXy4C2nNdfPwLsCvZH7pk2KgOVTGkDfwUrYWUeqU/edit">Interview Transcript</a>
+- <a href="https://docs.google.com/document/d/1I2QrXy4C2nNdfPwLsCvZH7pk2KgOVTGkDfwUrYWUeqU/edit">Interview Transcript</a>

 ## Reflection